Murphy Hall’s air conditioning unit is going to cost $90,000 and shipment has been postponed two weeks due to Hurricane Irma.

 Jerry Gentry, director of the physical plant at Western, said Western will be spending 90 thousand on a new unit.
 79 thousand for the unit and 15 for the installation.
 The money for the unit is coming from house bill 19.

-“I had a discussion with our vice president of finance who said, ‘Look, it doesn’t make any sense to dump 56 thousand dollars into a, basically, 20-year-old chiller, when we can buy a brand new one for 79 [thousand],” Gentry said.
+“I had a discussion with our vice president of finance who said, ‘Look, it doesn’t make any sense to dump $56,000 into a, basically, 20-year-old chiller, when we can buy a brand new one for $79 [thousand],” Gentry said.

 Ana Bausset, assistant professor of Spanish, was one of the several professors who had to move their classes out of Murphy.